veromary/newbookoldhymns/_posts/2021-09-03-st-francis-hymns.md

 If you have more information on this hymn, I would love to be able to properly credit the author and composer.

+**UPDATE!** This hymn was written by Shane Leslie (1885-1971) and appears in the New Westminster Hymnal.
+My rusty grasp of copyright law suggests that this means that I need to ask someone permission to publish these words.
+If you know who to ask, drop us a line!